 Passage Reading– Break students up into small groups and have them take individual turns.
 Circulate to make sure all students are following along, on task, and doing as they should.
 Randomly say, “Switch” and have the person on their right or left read next.
 Be sure to vary the amount read.

 Silent Reading– Before students begin reading, pose a prereading question.
 Have students then silently read a certain amount.
 If they finish before everyone else is done, they should reread.
 During this time you can circulate the room and have individuals whisper read to you.
 Then pose your question again for answers.

 Partner Reading– Have students work in pairs reading together at the same time or whisper read while taking turns.
 I have also had students read cloze reading style in pairs.
 Again, circulate and listen in on the groups.
 I would have students alternate by page or time.
 If it’s informational text, alternate by paragraph.

 Some of these methods work better than others.
-Some of them are a bit more difficult to hold students accountable, but the point of it is that you are mixing it up while providing more reading time for ALL students – whether silently following along or reading aloud for fluency – and you are covering that much needed material!
+Some of them are a bit more difficult to hold students accountable, but the point of it is that you are mixing it up while providing more reading practice for ALL students – whether silently following along or reading aloud for fluency – and you are covering that much-needed material!

 One final note: At the beginning of the year, coach students to understand how to work in partnerships and assist their partner.
 I do this every year because honestly, it drives me nuts when a child is trying to process a word and about three or four kids are all jumping in telling him the word within 20 microseconds.
-Just give him a chance- he’ll get it!
-So we talk about how important it is to give wait time, and then coach a student to figure it out.
+Just give him a chance – he’ll get it!
+So we talk about how important it is to give wait time during reading practice and then coach a student to figure it out.